 All stock option grants made under the 2004 Incentive Plan are made at exercise prices no less than the Company's closing stock price on the date of grant.
 Outstanding stock options generally vest over a three-year period from the grant date and generally expire up to 10 years after the grant date.
-The Company recorded \$1,396,000, \$1,907,000 and \$1,839,000 of compensation expense relating to outstanding stock options for the years ended December 31, 2015, 2014 and 2013, respectively.
+The Company recorded \$146,000, \$1,396,000 and \$1,907,000 of compensation expense relating to outstanding stock options for the years ended December 31, 2016, 2015 and 2014, respectively.

 The Company records compensation expense for employee stock options based on the estimated fair value of the options on the date of grant using the Black-Scholes option-pricing model.
 The model uses various assumptions, including a risk-free interest rate, the expected term of the options, the expected stock price volatility, and the expected dividend yield.
 Compensation expense for employee stock options is recognized over the vesting term and is reduced by an estimate for forfeitures, which is based on the Company's historical forfeitures of unvested options and awards.
-The Company did not grant stock options during the years ended December 31, 2015 and 2014.
-For the year ended December 31, 2015, 2014 and 2013, the weighted average estimated forfeiture rate used was 6.2%, 6.5% and 6.6%, respectively.
+The Company did not grant stock options during the years ended December 31, 2016, 2015 and 2014.
+For the years ended December 31, 2016, 2015 and 2014, the weighted average estimated forfeiture rate used was 3.7%, 6.2%, and 6.5%, respectively.